nextlevelshit/web-coding-classes/WCC-Session-1/README.md

 What basically is meant by „good” we will explain on a later session.
 But, don't worry and go ahead or skip different sections or even whole session.

+> NOTICE:
+>
+> Besides the Sessions there is an comprehensive [Glossary](../WCC-Glossary/README.md), which explains all that technical words and vocabulary.
+Most technical words will have hyperlinks to its explanation.
+Feel free to contribute a better description.
+This project is still under heavy development.

 ## Website Manipulation

 > It's all visible.